 Notice how the upper chest pops with a supinated grip (palms up, like in a curl) – the clavicular head of the pecs flexes reflexively, even in lifts that aren’t formal chest exercises.

-Hands down -- or should we say, palms up! ;) -- using a supinated grip during chest training is the best way to unlock exceptional upper chest gains.
+Using a supinated grip during chest training is the best way to unlock exceptional upper chest gains.

 Meanwhile, pressing with cables allows you to use far more weight than is possible with a standard flye, while reaping the benefits of both the pressing and flye movements.